tokenbankteam/EOS-SP-Profile/README.md

+# BP
+The full name of BP is Block Producer.

+# SP
+The full name of SP is Super Proxy, who can represents others, and votes the BP.

 # EOS-SP-Profile
 The purpose of the repo is to make users know more about EOSIO.
 SP means Super Proxy, here is the SP info display Example: